Chapter 1 - Basics and Bayes' Rule

 Random Variables

-Random variables can be understand as a function
+Random variables can be understand as a function that

-of a sample, into a
+transfers a random selection of a sample, into a

 numeric value.